$S^3$ partition functions and Equivariant CY$_4 $/CY$_3$ correspondence from Quantum curves: From brane webs to quantum curves and equivariant geometry

-where for any two $\mathfrak{m}$ or two $\mathfrak{n}$ the difference must be an integer, and $\mathrm{NP}$ denotes the Newton polygon, see appendix \ref{subsec:QC-NP}. $\mathfrak{m}_0,\mathfrak{n}_0$ are constants, which will be related to the R-charge deformations.
-In this formalism, all information about the partition function (and equivalently about the underlying brane configuration) is encoded in the quantum curve $\hat{\mathcal{O}}$.~\footnote{The relation \eqref{eq:FGF-QC} may be interpreted as the partition function of an ideal Fermi gas.
-In this interpretation, $\hat{\mathcal{O}}^{-1}$ plays the role of the one-particle density matrix.} The second step of our analysis is to examine the behavior of the quantum curve in the small-$\hbar$ expansion.
+where for any two $\mathfrak{m}$ or two $\mathfrak{n}$ the difference must be an integer, and $\mathrm{NP}$ denotes the Newton polygon, see appendix \ref{subsec:QC-NP}.
+In this formalism, all information about the partition function (and equivalently about the underlying brane configuration) is encoded in the quantum curve $\hat{\mathcal{O}}$.
+The second step of our analysis is to examine the behavior of the quantum curve in the small-$\hbar$ expansion.
 A key observation is that, for the purpose of determining the coefficients $C$ and $B$ in the Airy function, only the leading and subleading terms in this expansion are needed.
 This part of the analysis closely follows the method developed in \cite{Marino:2011eh}.

 We begin by clarifying the structure of \eqref{eq:FGF-QC} in the context of our setup.
 The structure of the calculation closely parallels that of \cite{Kubo:2025jxi}.~\footnote{Although \eqref{eq:FGF-QC} was already derived in \cite{Kubo:2025jxi} together with the explicit form of the quantum curve $\hat{\mathcal{O}}$, their analysis fixed the R-charges of the bi-fundamental matter fields and did not incorporate the bare monopole R-charges.
 In \cite{Kubo:2025jxi}, the expression \eqref{eq:FGF-QC} was obtained analytically for the corresponding Lagrangian theory.
 Since in the present work we focus on the class of Lagrangian theories represented in figure \ref{fig:SYM_fABJM_Quiv}, it is natural to expect that \eqref{eq:FGF-QC} can likewise be derived analytically for arbitrary R-charge assignments of the bi-fundamental multiplets.
 In what follows, we show that this expectation is indeed correct.} The expression \eqref{eq:FGF-QC} conveys two important messages.
 The first is that the partition function can be written in the form